gbif/ipt/dataQualityChecklist.md

 ## Introduction

-Use this checklist to help review a dataset and ensure it is both complete and valid.
+Use this checklist to help review a dataset.

-To be complete, the data should contain answers the five Ws:
+To be complete, the data should contain valid answers to the five Ws:

 * [x] [What happened?](dataQualityChecklist#what-happened)
 * [x] [Who did that?](dataQualityChecklist#who-did-that)
 * [x] [When did it take place?](dataQualityChecklist#when-did-it-take-place)
 * [x] [Where did it take place?](dataQualityChecklist#where-did-it-take-place)
 * [x] [Why did that happen?](dataQualityChecklist#why-did-that-happen)

-When information for one or more Ws is missing, a plausible explanation should still be provided.
-Otherwise users will think data is missing for lack of effort, not because it doesn't exist for example.

 To facilitate reuse of the data, complimentary answers to the five Ws must also be provided in the [dataset metadata](dataQualityChecklist#dataset-metadata).